Struggling to pay your energy bills? How to get help

 Look into energy grants

 If your debt with your energy supplier is mounting, you may be able to get help from a charitable trust.
-There are grants available to help struggling customers to pay their bills.
+There are grants available to help struggling customers pay their bills.

 If you live in England, Wales or Scotland, it’s worth looking into grants and schemes provided by British Gas Energy Trust.
 Crucially, you don’t have to be a British Gas customer to apply.